fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 SCHEMA

-Regularly, ther maintainer merges stable branch in master to bring back these commits.
+Regularly, the maintainer merges stable branch in ``master`` to bring back these commits.
 This action is particularly important before the next release.

 .. code-block:: console

 	$ (master) git merge --no-ff stable1.0

-We found this method useful because:
+We found this method really useful because:

-* each stable branch has its own life without taking care of branch *master* evolution
+* each stable branch has its own life and doesn't take care of branch ``master`` evolution, so **we can hotfix stable branche freely and without stress**
-* we ensure that no hotfix commit has been lost (avoid regressions)
+* we ensure that no hotfix commit has been lost before next release (avoid regressions)

 A complete history example
 +++++++++++++++++++++++++++